How to Use Mailchimp | Everything You Need to Know

 After you’ve clicked ‘Get Started,’ Mailchimp will give you the option of picking a layout to – you guessed it – get started with.
 You can choose a basic template or one of the more advanced featured layouts, such as ‘Sell Products’ or ‘Follow Up.’

 If you want a bit more than a blank layout, Mailchimp also has a set number of themes.
 These are prepopulated with images and colors, and are sorted by industry or purpose.
 Alternatively, if you find that the layouts are too prescriptive, you can choose to code your own email.
 We only recommend this option if you’re comfortable with coding, though!
+(Read about how to view html code in Mailchimp)

 If you’ve picked a template that only features single-column blocks, don’t worry – you can add these in manually once you start editing.
 Drag a text box in and place it where you want it, then click on the ‘Settings’ tab.
 Here, you can select either one column or two.
 If you want to feature two images alongside each other, use the ‘Image Group’ element, rather than the single ‘Image’ one.